PSandro/website/content/posts/bigrep-modding-klipper/index.md

     main()
 ```

 For flashing turn off the BigRep and unscrew the cover for the BoogieBoard.
 You should see a sd card(-holder) on the PCB right next to the bigrep logo.
 Place your thumb on the metal holder and gently push it to the right in order to open it.
-You can now remove the sd card, and place the `firmware.bin` and matching `firmware.inf` file on the sd-card using a computer.
+You can now remove the sd card and progress with placing the `firmware.bin` and matching `firmware.inf` file on the sd-card using a computer.
 Then insert the sd card back into the BoogieBoard and power up the machine.
 The firmware should now be flashed.
 You can confirm by either connecting to UART and check the debug output or inspect the `firmware.cur` file on the sd-card and compare it to your freshly compiled `firmware.bin`.

 ## Mechanical Issues

 ## Hardware Modifications

+## Enclosure